Skip to main content

 How is the residency offered at Geisinger Lewistown Hospital?

-The residency is a full-time, approximately 12-month program that is conducted in accordance with American Society of Health-System Pharmacists (ASHP) duty hour requirements through the accomplishment of formal learning objectives and activities.
-The start date is Monday, June 16, 2025.
+The residency is a full-time, 12-month program conducted in accordance with American Society of Health-System Pharmacists (ASHP) duty hour requirements through the accomplishment of formal learning objectives and activities.
+The start date is Wednesday, June 17, 2026.

 Is participation in the ASHP Matching Program ("the Match") required?